-- information that could be useful to do a more aggregated analysis of power (at the level of an ecosystem or value chain), especially from an antitrust perspective. - 90 Hence, in order to be able to compare the level of vertical power asymmetries between several value chains, we will use an indicator to assess the level of power imbalances within a value chain, given by the following equation.
+- 93 A firm's betweenness centrality relative to other firms' ('relative centrality') translates its differential dependency within the value chain.
+Hence, our metric of vertical power has to be able to give us two different values for two firms that belong to different value chains and have the same betweenness centrality but different relative centralities and can be measured as its share of the sum of the square betweenness centralities of each node (firm) of the value chain.
+However, because this metric is firm centric, it does not tell us what is the level of vertical power differentials within a value chain, a piece of information that could be useful to do a more aggregated analysis of power (at the level of an ecosystem or value chain), especially from an antitrust perspective. - 94 Hence, in order to be able to compare the level of vertical power asymmetries between several value chains, we will use an indicator to assess the level of power imbalances within a value chain, given by the following equation.